tazama-lf/docs/Product/configuration-management.md

 The network map that is used to perform a particular evaluation is dynamically determined in the Event Director and is always encapsulated in the payload that is evaluated by all downstream processors.
 The processor uses the network map to retrieve the correct configuration and also accompanies the results of the evaluation so that the network map that was used for the evaluation is always explicitly traceable.

-There can only be one network map in an “active” state in the system at a time.
+There can only be one network map in an "active" state in the system at a time.
 A new network map can be posted to the network map database via the ArangoDB API.
-An existing network map’s “active” state can also be changed via the API.
+An existing network map's "active" state can also be changed via the API.

 As with other configuration documents, a network map is never intended to be updated.
 A new iteration (or version) of the network map must be uploaded and then the existing active network map must be deactivated, and the new network map must be activated.

-The unique “true” state of the active flag is expected to be enforced outside the system.
+The unique "true" state of the active flag is expected to be enforced outside the system.
 Sybrin have also embedded this functionality in their configuration management utility.

 The active network map ultimately defines the scope of a particular evaluation, right down to the specific processors and their versions that are going to be used, as well as the specific version of the processor configuration required.
 If any of the components in a network map changes, a new network map must be deployed and activated to replace the previous iteration of the network map.